sneha-tarnekar/dockerize-django-todo-app/README.md

 ---

 # Docker compose up
-You are now ready to run
+Now, with the below command, you are now ready to build and execute your docker-compose.yml, It creates containers for mentioned services.
 ```shell
 docker-compose up
 ```
-to build and execute your docker-compose.yml, It creates container for mentioned services.
-You can run with detached mode by adding `-d` flag.
+You can run in detached mode by adding `-d` flag.
 ```shell
 docker-compose up -d
 ```